 Opportunities have been provided to the applicant to redesign the proposal to better address the objectives of the DCP.
-The applicant has most recently indicated a willingness to reduce the scale of the proposed garage (to the extent of removing a bay) and further to dispose of the omnibus vehicle.
-The resultant design however remains based on the need to garage the omnibus with an excessive 4.2m wall height and over-sized roller door opening.
+The applicant has previously reduced the scale of the proposed garage by removing a bay and even indicated a willingness and dispose of the omnibus vehicle should that facilitate the approval of the proposed garage.
+The resultant design however remains based on the need to garage the large heavy motor home vehicle necessitating a min 4.2m wall height.